bogdanm01/bogdanm01/README.md

 # Welcome to My GitHub!

-Hey there, I'm Bogdan – a backend developer with a passion for Java, Spring Boot, and all things related.
+Hey there, I'm Bogdan – a full stack developer with a passion for React, Node, and all things related.

 ## About Me